Mr-R19HT/MR-R19HT.github.io/_posts/2025-10-01-iOS-All-The-Things-Part-III.md

                 // Log the data type of the return value for debugging console.log('\t[-] Type of return value: ' + typeof retval);

-                // Log the actual return value - this is crucial for analysis
+                // Log the actual return value, this is crucial for analysis
                 // For jailbreak detection, this might be a boolean (true/false) console.log('\t[-] Return Value: ' + retval);